isomerpages/moe-eunoiajc/news/2024/_posts/2020-03-23-post-Class of 2023 – Vol 1.md

 <br><br>

-### Kenzo Wong
+### Wong Kenzo

-**Wong Kenzo (22-E3)** was crowned Prom King last year and he was no less majestic for his humility and service to Eunoia and his fellow Eunoians.
+**Kenzo (22-E3)** was crowned Prom King last year and he was no less majestic for his humility and service to Eunoia and his fellow Eunoians.
 As a dancer, ambassador and all-round student, Kenzo brought care and charisma to everything he did and everything he hopes his juniors in Eunoia will do.

 ###### WHAT WAS THE MOST MEANINGFUL PART OF YOUR JOURNEY IN EJC?